Jeremy Corbyn Says He Won't Quit Even If He Loses The General Election

 He also laughed at being told that the Conservatives had just sent out a press release branding him and shadow chancellor John McDonnell as the “Marx brothers”.

-"Marx is a standard text in most university economics courses and I urge anyone who’s serious about economics to read Marx but also to read Adam Smith, David Ricardo," he said.
-"Read other people!
+“Marx is a standard text in most university economics courses and I urge anyone who’s serious about economics to read Marx but also to read Adam Smith, David Ricardo,” he said.
+“Read other people!
 Read Varoufakis and what he went through in Greece!
-Read Joseph Stieglitz!
+Read Joseph Stiglitz!
 Read around the subject – don’t always look for an echo chamber of yourself.
-How else do you learn how the world is?"
+How else do you learn how the world is?”

 He has no major concerns about Russian interference in the election.
-"We’re all under threat from hackers all the time... let’s not get paranoid about it".
+“We’re all under threat from hackers all the time… Let’s not get paranoid about it”.
 Nor is he troubled by personal attacks.
-"The only time it gets really nasty is when there’s abuse of my family or loved ones."
+“The only time it gets really nasty is when there’s abuse of my family or loved ones.”

 Regardless, it’s hard to claim all is going to plan or that the election was called at a moment when Corbyn had either strong personal popularity ratings or total control over his own party.